robindavidgames/ci-project03/README.md

         print(f"Day {words + 1}: {user_progress[words]} words")

 ## Using Enumerate instead of For loops with len and range
 Although my code worked fine, GitPod was giving a warning that for loops with len and range in them are not ideal and suggested I Enumerate.
-I used the tutorial here https://realpython.com/python-enumerate/ to learn about enumerating and turned this code:
+I used the tutorial at [RealPython](https://realpython.com/python-enumerate/) to learn about enumerating and turned this code:

     for i in range(len(list_splice)):
         list_splice[i] = int(list_splice[i])